 2. Add the rest of the ingredients from A to the eggs mixture.
-Strain the mixture through a fine sieve.
+Strain the mixture through a fine sieve for 1 -3 times.

 3. Place the desired filling from B into each cup and pour the egg mixture over (do not fill to the brim, leave some gap on top).

-4. Cover the cups with lids, transparent food wrap or aluminum foil.
+4. Cover the cups with lids, heat-safe food wrap or foil.